gonzalober/cv/README.md

 - Prepared corporate bonds and issuance reports; fully met 85% target sale of bonds to corporate investors in poor liquidity market conditions.
 Raised funds for over $200mn.
 - Produced economic and financial reports based on management requirements, containing KPIs and forecast/actual variances analysis.
 Oversaw SAP project that allowed a reduction in the time for making internal reports by 40%.
 - Completed quantitative/qualitative projects valuation applying DCF model and tested it under sensitivity analysis (WACC).
-- Prepared and consolidated quarterly and annual financial statements according to IFRS and local GAAP standards; met aggressive monthly and quarterly deadlines, producing and submitting reports to local regulatory agencies (equivalent to the FCA) and the stock exchange.

 #### March 2011 – December 2011 Avis Budget Group, Buenos Aires Financial Analyst